 The granddaddy of all U.S. beer festivals offers the largest collection of U.S. beer ever assembled, all served in 1-ounce tasting portions.

-The 2015 GABF® is bigger than ever, covering 188,000 square feet of the Colorado Convention Center (700 14th St.), with more than 3,000 beers from 600 U.S. breweries available for sampling.
+GABF® is bigger than ever, covering 188,000 square feet of the Colorado Convention Center (700 14th St.), with more than 3,000 beers from 600 U.S. breweries available for sampling.
 A highlight of the festival is that many of the beers will be served by their brewers, giving attendees a chance to meet some of the U.S.'s biggest beer heroes.
 The festival also features the PRO-AM Competition, a contest featuring beers brewed by professional craft brewers based on award winning homebrew recipes from American Homebrewers Association (AHA) members.

 Throughout Colorado, there are over 80 brewpubs, 18 microbreweries, and two major breweries, burnishing the state's reputation as the "Napa Valley" of beer.
 It is possible to tour Colorado, visiting the major ski resorts of Aspen, Telluride, Vail, Crested Butte and Steamboat Springs, and enjoy a new brewpub in each town.
 On any given day, there are over 100 beers that are made and sold only in Colorado.